 The lockdown has impacted on provision from March.

 Sports coach, Paul Johnson, has continued to develop the range of sport available for children to access at the school.
 In addition, children are taking part in more competitive sport competitions in the local area.
 During the past year we have won many medals and trophies in football, swimming and indoor and outdoor athletics.

 This year children have accessed:

 We have accessed funding from the Lincolnshire Diocese to build a multi-use games area on the field at Blyton.
-Work should be under way by Easter 2019.
+Work will be completed by the end of the academic year.